-Ergonomics - The seating position is upright, but it is low, which makes it a boon for short riders.
+Ergonomics - The seating position is upright, but it is low, which makes the TVS Phoenix a boon for short riders.
 RVMs aren’t that wide but should be sufficient for normal sized riders.
-There isn’t a knee recess to grip to due to the shape of the tank.
+There isn’t a knee recess on the TVS Phoenix to grip to due to the shape of the tank.
 Dual designed fabric seat looks good, but it’s on the softer side which made our ride uncomfortable after 50 kms in the city.

 Rest two dials on either sides serve the basic function.
 On the right, there’s the high beam, shift light and indicator light displayed, the left side sees brand name TVS embossed neatly.
 Switch gear and palm grip quality and finish is miles ahead of any commuter bike because it’s a straight lift from the Apache, solid feel and easy to use.
 There’s more, once again a first is the hazard light indicator which is the replacement of the engine kill switch, neat thought.
 A very mature decision by TVS to introduce this feature as it’s useful for parking on dual carriage roads and panic braking situations.